 3D Video content, a DISH 3D-compatible receiver (Hopper or ViP 922), a 3D-capable HD TV, and the 3D viewing glasses that work with your 3D HD TV are required.

 Is a special HDMI cable required?

 This depends on the video input source to the 3D HD TV.
-In most cases, special HDMI cabling is not required to view 3D programs, although the HDMI cable and connections must at least meet the HDMI 1.3 specification.
-The HDMI cable provided with the DISH receiver will support 3D.
+In most cases, special HDMI cabling is not required to view 3D programming, although the HDMI cable and connections must at least meet the HDMI 1.3 specification.
+The HDMI cable provided with the DISH receiver will support 3D satellite TV.